How to Buy Stocks: A 4-Step Guide to Start Investing

 By now, you've done all the work and preparation necessary to own stocks.
 It's time to buy some.

-There are three order types: Market, limit and stop.
+There are three order types: market; limit; and stop.
 Each of these orders is used in a specific situation.

-Investors use a market order to ensure they buy a particular stock at a specific time without regard to price.
-The downside is that you may pay more than you expected in a fast-moving bull market or, if you're selling, get far less than expected in a fast-moving bear market.
+The downside is that you might pay more than you expected in a fast-moving bull market or, if you're selling, get far less than expected in a fast-moving bear market.

 The inverse is true for selling a stock.
 You put in a limit order to sell Stock B for $30; it could be filled at $30.05, but not $29.95.
 Investors use limit trades to ensure price certainty for buy or sell transactions.

-A stop order is used to buy or sell a stock at the market price once it hits your specified price.
-So, in the above example, if Stock B is trading at $30, and you place a stop order to buy at $32, once it hits $32, a market order is placed to buy.
+In the above example, if Stock B is trading at $30, and you place a stop order to buy at $32, once it hits $32, a market order is placed to buy.

 Conversely, if you place a stop order to sell at $28, and it's trading at $30, a market order is placed as soon as it falls to $28.
 Investors use stop orders to ensure the price doesn't get away from them on the upside or downside.